cpsource/one-click-hugo-cms/site/content/aboutus/mystory.md

 So, I offer my consulting services with these lessons-learned.
 I estimate it'd take me just a few days on-site to understand your engineering process and what must be done.

-I have a Masters in Business Administration ( M.B.A.), a Batchelor of Science (B.S.) in Engineering Physics, and for about fifteen years, was a licensed EMT/Paramedic.
+I have a Masters in Business Administration ( M.B.A.), a Bachelor of Science (B.S.) in Engineering Physics, and for about fifteen years, was a licensed EMT/Paramedic.

-It would be useful for you to read How We Roll to understand my audit methodology.
-I also offer a number of case studies to help this methodoly become real.
-This alone may be enough for you to 'right' your project, but there is an old saying "A physician that treats himself has a fool for a patient", so be warned.
+It would be useful for you to read [How We Roll](http://www.redfireconsulting.org/aboutus/howweroll/) to understand my audit methodology.
+I also offer a number of [case studies](http://www.redfireconsulting.org/posts/) to help this methodology become real.
+This alone may be enough for you to 'right' your project, but there is an old saying "***A physician that treats himself has a fool for a patient***", so be warned.
 Smaller projects can often be done over the phone and/or by video link.

 #